Pouja/configuring-esm/docs/blog.md

 ## Conclusion
 I have listed some things to look out for.
-This list might not be exhaustive, but the most important thing is: analyse!
+This list might not be exhaustive, but the most important thing is: analyze!
 Make sure that bundler you use has a way to convey which files and which npm packages were included.
 This blog post should give you enough information to understand then why some files/code/packages were included.
 From there you can start eliminating and changing the structure of your code.